Dranesville, Virginia

-The town is named for James Drane, a settler who moved there from Maryland in 1810 and began the operation of Drane's Tavern.
-The Dranesville Tavern is listed on the National Register of Historic Places.
-James was father of noted lobbyist Washington Drane.
+The town is named for Washington Drane, a settler who moved there in 1810.
+Recognizing the traffic that would come to the intersection of two main roads, Drane began operating a combination hotel, tavern and store, which he named Drane's Tavern.
+Dranesville Tavern still stands and is listed on the National Register of Historic Places.

 Geography

 The CDP is located in northern Fairfax County and is bounded by Route 7 to the northeast, the Loudoun County line to the northwest, the town of Herndon to the southwest, and Reston to the southeast.
 The original settlement of Dranesville, at the intersection of Routes 7 and 193, is at the northeast corner of the CDP.
 Washington, D.C. is 23 mi to the southeast down Route 7 and I-66, and Leesburg is 13 mi to the northwest on Route 7.
 Washington Dulles International Airport is 9 mi to the southwest.

 According to the U.S. Census Bureau, the Dranesville CDP has a total area of 10.03 sqkm, of which 9.95 sqkm is land and 0.08 sqkm, or 0.77%, is water.